S1ink/VisionServer/docs/guide/Main.md

 __This site contains guides for using the library as well as documentation for its internals.
 Below is a list of all the guides, which is in the correct order of how they should be read.
 All items can also be accessed from the side panel.__

+*Please note that at any given time these docs may not reflect the most recent version of the library due to limited development resources (time and devs).*

 ## Guides
 1. __[Basic dependencies and setup](Setup-Dev.md)__
 2. __[Creating a project using VisionServer](Robot-Project.md)__